 - Both employee representatives and HR managers are in favor of a clear ethical framework for the use of AI and modern technologies

-- Update to the survey by the Federal Association for Human Resource Managers (BPM) and the HR Tech Ethics; over 700 employee representatives take part
+- Update on the survey by the Federal Association for Human Resource Managers (BPM) and the HR Tech Ethics; in which over 700 employee representatives participated

 Frankfurt am Main, February 2, 2022.
 A survey of employee representatives by the Federal Association for Human Resource Managers (BPM) and the HR Tech Ethics Advisory Board reveals that more and more companies are implementing, piloting or planning to use AI applications.
-It is above all for recruitment-related taks, such as job advertisement optimization, résumé analysis and chatbot integration, that relevant applications are utilized and seen as useful.
+It is primarily recruiting-related use cases, such as job advertisement optimization, résumé analysis and chatbot integration where corresponding applications are used and considered useful.
 Compared to HR managers, employee representatives tend to be more critical of potential improvements in HR work through the use of modern technologies.
-Both groups rate the automated creation of rankings, e.g. in talent management, as being the least beneficial.
+Both groups rate the automated creation of rankings, e.g. in talent management, as the least beneficial.

-The latest survey analysis, which is available now, is based on feedback from more than 700 employee representatives.
+The latest survey analysis, which is available now, is based on feedback from over 700 employee representatives.
 BPM and the HR Tech Ethics Advisory Board had already conducted a comparable survey of HR managers prior to this at the end of 2021.
-The results of both online surveys have now been brought together, scientifically supervised by Martin Kersting, Professor of Psychological Diagnostics at the Justus Liebig University in Gießen and HR Tech Ethics Advisory Board member.
+The results of both online surveys have now been consolidated, scientifically supervised by Martin Kersting, Professor of Psychological Diagnostics at the Justus Liebig University in Gießen and HR Tech Ethics Advisory Board member.

 “Using modern technologies in HR doesn’t just impact HR managers.
-So, as well as carrying out a HR-oriented survey, we also needed to involve employee representatives in the AI conversation.
+Therefore, in addition to conducting a survey of the HR side, we also aimed to involve employee representatives in the AI conversation.
 Comparing both perspectives provides important impulses for embedding ethical guidelines on the use of modern technologies in HR management," explains Inga Dransfeld-Haase, President of the Federal Association of Human Resource Managers (BPM).

 Comparison of HR and employee representative perspectives